 - Another Pro is this hotel is only about 10 minutes to International Airport.
 This is where I can say goodbye to stress and enjoy sleeping in on the day of my flight.

-- I liked how Hyatt is designed in the style of an authentic Nepali influence, with references of local art and cultural heritage.
-The lobby, reception and outdoor seating are centered around a gorgeous group of little stupas with an interesting history, while the accommodations are located upstairs.
+- I liked how Hyatt is designed in the style of an authentic Nepali influence, with references to local art and cultural heritage.
+The lobby, reception and outdoor seating are centred around a gorgeous group of little stupas with an interesting history, while the accommodations are located upstairs.

 - Hyatt Hotels are internationally renowned for their understated luxury and sophistication and it’s no different at the Hyatt Regency Kathmandu.
 This luxury hotel reflects the elegance of the Hyatt brand and lives up to its name.

 - Check-in was smooth.
 They do it in an elegant, homely space with two desks offering a more friendly experience than a check-in counter.
 Across from the lobby is an outdoor seating area offering cool breeze with Pool view, bonfire in winter and shades in summer.

 - The hotel offers 280 spacious and luxuriously appointed guest rooms, including 7 uniquely designed suites and 35 Regency Club rooms.
 During my visit, I stayed in a 36 sq meters “view room” that featured top of Boudhanath Stupa and a stunning pool view with a King-sized bed, an elegant granite bath with tub featuring local artifacts and a separate work desk with traditional Tibetan hand-woven carpet.